Prag8855/aab/content/guides/german-health-insurance/for-students.md

 **[Health insurance for employees ➞](/guides/german-health-insurance/for-employees)**

-If you are unemployed or self-employed, you might be stuck with private health insurance until you find a job.[^4]
+If you are unemployed or self-employed, you might be stuck with your current private health insurance until you find a job.[^4]

 ## How to get insured